Gotham Series Finale Is A Fitting End To An Insane Television Show

 Now that the Gotham series finale put the series to bed, the die-hard Bat-fans want to know what’s next.
 Luckily, there will be plenty to choose from.
 Matt Reeves continues to work on the next Batman film, which will feature a new actor behind the cowl.
 The DC Universe series Titans will add Bruce Wayne to their cast of characters for the next season, though it’s unclear if he’ll suit up.
 In October, Todd Phillips’s movie Joker will debut, telling a Bat-less origin story of the titular character.
+The new series Pennyworth also seems to be telling the origin story of this version of Alfred, though that’s not been officially confirmed.
 Finally, it’s possible that there might be life for this version of Batman, too.

 The DC Universe streaming service is hungry for new content, and DC has a robust animation division.
 If the fan desire is there, they could easily revisit these versions of the character in animated films.
 Voice-over work is much easier to make happen than live-action commitments, and it would allow the younger cast members to reprise their roles.
 Future projects or not, Gotham is a show that will live on and find new fans via streaming and syndication.
 It was a great Batman story, even without Batman, and it will be missed.